 Complete a freight assessment that will assist MPO staff in better understanding the region's freight system, its characteristics, identification of the major freight facilities (interstate, commercial, retail, institutional) and segments of roadway that are important to the flow of freight within Berrien, Cass, and Van Buren Counties.
-Staff will collect information on the raw and processed materials moving through the region and the mode by which it travels.
-In particular, staff will work with our partners at MDOT to facilitate data collection and processing of HERE data available on the NHS system.
+Collect information on the raw and processed materials moving through the region the mode by which it moves.

-- Attend and participate in freight planning and implementation workshops hosted by MDOT or other agencies. - Research freight plans from around the region that would impact the NATS area. - · Staff the Freight Subcommittee.
+- Attend and participate in freight planning and implementation workshops hosted by MDOT or other agencies. - Research freight plans from around the region that would impact the TwinCATS area. - Staff the Freight Subcommittee.